 He has been a faculty of ACS Athens for 15 years.

 Ms. Wang is originally from Taiwan.
 She obtained her Bachelors Degree from National Taipei Institute of the Arts, where she studied Piano Performance, Violin Performance as well as Chinese Language and Literature.
 She has won the 2nd prize in Taiwan Piano competition.
 Ms. Wang also trained at Luebeck Musikhochschule in Germany, and obtained her Masters Degree in Piano Performance.

 Each summer Ms. Wang travels to Taiwan and participates in the seminar “Chinese Language Research”.
 In the summer of 2009, she obtained a certification following 2 month course “Teaching Chinese as Foreign Language” from Tunghai University.

 In Taiwan and Germany, she worked as teacher, teaching Chinese Language and Piano Performance.
-She has 8 years of experience teaching Chinese and 20 years of experience teaching Piano Performance.
-This year is Ms Wang’s 4th year teaching Chinese at ACS.
+She has 11 years of experience teaching Chinese and 25 years of experience teaching Piano Performance.

 Ms. Zavacopoulou was born in London, but was raised in Athens and attended a British international school.
 She holds a Bachelor of Arts degree in Modern European Studies, a four-year course with majors in History, French and Italian from University College London, and a Masters degree in Journalism from University of Westminster, London.